 I prefer the tang of rice vinegar, but you can use the more traditional red wine vinegar if you'd prefer.

 I blitz these ingredients in a food processor until smooth or a bit less if I want a chunky consistency.

 By the time Fall hits, my garden is producing a veritable bush of parsley, so I make extra chimichurri sauce to store for later (see below).

 About the roasted garlic...

-Small-portion freezer containers or bags are perfect for freezing your spicy chimichurri sauce, but my personal preference is to freeze portions of the sauce in an ice cube tray, then pop them out after they're frozen and put them in freezer bags (I wrap each cube with plastic wrap first to prevent freezer burn).
+However, my personal preference is to freeze portions of the sauce in an ice cube tray, then pop them out after they're frozen and put them in freezer bags.

-Then it's a simple matter of popping out a portion or two of the spicy chimichurri sauce to eat over your favorite grilled meat, like I’ve done here with a tri-tip roast that I grilled and then sliced into steaks (that recipe is coming next week!).
+Then it's a simple matter of popping out a portion or two of the spicy chimichurri sauce to eat over your favorite grilled meat.

 I'm linking my Spicy Chimichurri Sauce recipe up with: